ress059/ecu/doc/index.rst

 ###############################################
 Welcome to the documentation for Embedded C Utilities (:term:`ECU`).

 Click any of the icons below to get started with ECU.
-Navigate to the Contents sidebar (asserter.h, attributes.h, etc) to view in-depth documentation and APIs for each library module.
+Navigate through the Contents sidebar (asserter.h, attributes.h, etc) to view in-depth documentation and APIs for each library module.

 .. raw:: html